 How about having a team dedicated to communicating with your prospects, generating referrals, sharing on social media, and increasing brand awareness?
 Imagine reaching out to prospects beyond your reach and getting your products and offering the visibility you have always wanted.
 That is what the brand advocacy can do for you.

-Brand advocates are a very important and useful resource who can build not just sales figures but also develop trust in communities.
+Brand advocates are a vital and useful resource that can build sales figures and develop trust in communities.
 And that is what you should target – engage social users and spread brand awareness.

-But often recruiting the right advocates isn’t enough.
-It is important to orient advocates properly before you make them hit social media to promote your brand.
-They may not necessarily talk about your brand all the time.
-Ask them mix up topics.
-Encourage them to anticipate community expectations and initiate a discussion that is indirectly related to what you have to offer.
+You can encourage them to anticipate community expectations and initiate a discussion that is indirectly related to what you have to offer.
 Once they have gained attention as a topic expert, it becomes easy to guide user behavior.
-Also, with your advocates talking about you all the time, users may feel compelled to believe they are your brand representatives hard-selling your products: definitely not what any brand would want.
+Also, with your advocates talking about you all the time, users may feel compelled to believe they are your brand representatives hard-selling your products: not what any brand would want.

-All said and done, there’s a lot of back-end activity responsible for success.
+All said and done; there’s a lot of back-end activity responsible for success.
 A brand advocacy program will deliver results only when engagement and performance can be tracked.
-A smart brand advocacy software can help monitor advocate activity.
-It can offer deep insights to messages, offers and rewards that generate good results.
+A smart brand advocacy software features and functionalities can help monitor advocate activity.
+It can offer profound insights into messages, offers, and rewards that generate good results.
 Using rich insights in reports, brand managers can optimize program performance and build user activity.

 And then, there are NextBee’s rewards and recognition.
 Include these in your program.
 Your brand advocates are humans.
 Many times, a simple ‘Thank You’ message will work wonders to motivate them.
 While you can send them simple notes initially, with time, it becomes tough to keep track of advocates as their number grows.